Minimum payments can keep you trapped in debt for 15+ years while banks profit.

-With current credit card spending trends showing increased reliance on credit, this strategy often leads to long-term financial consequences.
+With recent credit card spending trends showing an increased reliance on credit cards, making only minimum due payments can often leads to long-term financial consequences.

 This article will explore the hidden implications of minimum payments and provide strategies to break free from this costly cycle.